jcseals/jcseals.github.io/_posts/2021-11-20-htb-bountyhunter-walkthrough.md

    ...:         print(x)
 ```

 It gives us many, let's pick 186 as our number.
-There's one last trick, since we are executing inside an eval function, we must perform some simple calculation with our magic number first, then we can use the and condition to execute the python of our choosing (as the root user with sudo).
+There's one last trick, since we are executing inside an eval function, we must perform some simple expressions with our magic number first, then we can use the and operator to execute the python of our choosing (as the root user with sudo).

 Given all this, here's our crafted ticket payload to test:
 ```text